 This post contains affiliate links.
 Please read my disclosure policy to learn more.

-In this article, learn how to freeze string cheese for optimal results.
+In this article, learn how to freeze string cheese sticks for optimal results.

 With five kids, my household has gone through a lot of string cheese over the years!